epi2me-labs/wf-transcript-target/README.md

 example.
 This directory contains the nextflow working directories alongside the primary outputs of the pipeline:

 - `report.html`               file summarising the workflow analysis
 - `readsAligned.bam`          bam file of alignment of sequences with reference
 - `readsAligned.bam.bai`      Indexed alignment file
 - `consensus.fasta`           file containing consensus sequence of input sequences
+- `consensusAligned.bam`      bam file of consensus aligned with reference
+- `consensusAligned.bam.bai`  Indexed aligned consensus file

 ### Running the workflow with Conda